 Select the playlist you want to test and its rendering defaults.
-Your images or PDF files are stored at the location of your choice if “Override Target Delivery of Playlist” is checked.
+Your images or PDFs are stored at the location of your choice if “Override Target Delivery of Playlist” is checked.

 2- On the “Providers” tab:

-If you wish to use your Office 365 account, you must ensure you have the following configuration:
+To use your Office 365 account, make sure you have the following SMTP configuration:

-If you wish to use your Gmail account, you must ensure you have the following configuration:
+Likewise, if you wish to use your Gmail account, make sure you have the following SMTP configuration:

 3- On the “Service” tab: